-- Some exterior lights also turn on when pressing on the remote key.
+- The interior lights turn on when pressing n the remote key or opening any doors, and if the dome light override button is not activated.
+See Dome Lights ⇔ 126. - Some exterior lights also turn on when pressing a on the remote key.
 Low-beam headlights will only turn on briefly at night, or in areas with limited lighting.

-All interior and exterior lights turn off when you press non the remote key or start the vehicle, or will eventually turn off automatically if you do not interact again with the vehicle.
+All interior and exterior lights turn off when you press on the remote key or start the vehicle, or will eventually turn off automatically if you do not interact again with the vehicle.